northstowekarate/northstowekarate.github.io/terminology/index.md

 ---
 # Common Japanese Words and Phrases

+If you’re ever unsure about a word or phrase, just ask your instructor or a senior student.
+Everyone is happy to help!

 ## Beginning and Finishing The lesson
 * HAJIME MASU - let's begin
 * OWARI MASU - let's finish